 Foundation or Concrete Problems in the Industrial District of Seattle

-If your property is having one of these problems, we can work to get it taken care of.
+If your property is having one of these problems, a good contractor can work to get it taken care of.

-We are happy to discuss your building’s condition on the phone, and we can set up a time to swing by your property and check out what is going on.
+Your contractor is happy to discuss your building’s condition on the phone and set up a time to swing by your property and check out what is going on.

 Not Sure You Have a Problem?